luau-lang/luau/rfcs/property-getter-setter.md

 *This is a possibly breaking change.*

+### Separate getter and setter for Instance.Parent

+If we had separate getters and setters for Instance.Parent, we could allow setting with any `Instance`, but getting at the type given by the initial DM.
+This is unsound, but would support reparenting, and any solution for reparenting is either going to require whole-program analysis or have unsoundness.

 ### Why separate the getter from the setter?

 Separate getters and setters were introduced to TypeScript in response